 Graphic Novels offer exciting access to learning about history and historical events.
 With digestible formats and engaging visuals, graphic novels draw readers in and introduce, teach, and complement your lessons.
 Explore the resources below with students of all reading and grade levels.

 The TeachingBooks Virtual Book Tour is your opportunity to learn from and build personal connections with extraordinary book creators and their brand-new titles.
-In this post, Chad Sell talks about his new graphic novel Doodleville.
+In this post, author and artist Mike Curato talks about his debut graphic novel Flamer.